BrattishRat384/TheRat/README.md

-# TheRat
+## TheRat
+This project is designed to use the github service hosting service.
-This is a website for @BrattishRat384
+This project hosts a website for brattishrat384.xyz